ogilg/logit_control/README.md

 - In the `not_given` case we use KL divergence between the target distribution and the distribution over the top 2 tokens.

-ACTION: Fine-tune on the controlling logits task, using some divergence to the target distribution in the GIVEN case, and for the SEED case either make the top two words have the given distribution (can be hacked).
-Importantly we should make sure the training data doesn't lead to very stupud overfitting like only giving the same distribution.
-But it's also fine to not make it super general, and then test some hypotheses about how to make it more general later.

-1) This kind of fine-tuning leads to near-perfect performance. prior 0.9
+1) Fine-tuning on a mixed set of 500 examples with `lora_r`=16 leads to >50% on the `given` version and >10% on the `not_given` version on the LLama3 models. prior = 0.5

+2) Fine-tuning just on the `given` case gets most of the performance boost.

-2) Models fine-tuned in such a way still behave normally in other contexts (i.e. they don't start controlling their logits for everything). prior 0.8
+3) Models fine-tuned in such a way still behave normally in other contexts (i.e. they don't start controlling their logits for everything). prior 0.8

-3) Models get a better score on self-prediction and introspection.
+4) Models get a better score on self-prediction and introspection.

-4) Models get a better score on the anti-imitation task.
+5) Models get a better score on the anti-imitation task.

-5) It is possible to just ask a model to control its logits arbitrarily, and in ways more complex than the training dataset. prior = 0.4
+6) It is possible to just ask a model to control its logits arbitrarily, and in ways more complex than the training dataset. prior = 0.4

-6) It is possible to fine-tune with a more comprehensive dataset of anti-imitation tasks such that we can then get better performance in arbitrary control of one's logits.
+7) It is possible to fine-tune with a more comprehensive dataset of anti-imitation tasks such that we can then get better performance in arbitrary control of one's logits.

 Some ideas:
 - using 2/3/4/5 words to calibrate logits to